LeanneCochrane1701QCA/Leanne-s-Guitar/replicationproject/replication.md

 *Markdown reference:* [https://guides.github.com/features/mastering-markdown/](http://guides.github.com/features/mastering-markdown/)

 ## Replication project choice ##
-I chose to replicate the Guitar Project
+I have chosen to replicate the Musical Instrument Project by making a Guitar.

 ## Related projects ##
 *Find about 6 related projects to the project you choose.
 A project might be related through  function, technology, materials, fabrication, concept, or code.
 Don't forget to place an image of the related project in the* `replicationproject` *folder and insert the filename in the appropriate places below.
 Copy the markdown block of code below for each project you are showing, updating the number* `1` *in the subtitle for each.*